Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 # Contributing to Sebedius Discord Bot

-This project depends on Free League community.
+This project depends on the Free League community.
 That is why we try to accept all contributions no matter how small, or how new you are to programming or Discord.
 The below are mostly guidelines on how to contribute to the project.

 ### But I just have a question!

 > **Note:** [Please don't file an issue to ask a question.](/../../issues) You'll get better help by using the resources below.

-If you have usage questions the best place to get help is in the [#free-league channel on the official Foundry VTT Discord](https://discord.gg/foundryvtt).
+If you have usage questions the best place to get help is in the [#digital-tools channel on the Year Zero Worlds Discord](https://discord.gg/RnaydHR). _(I'm always lurking there.)_ You can also test the bot in the #dice-rolling channel before deciding to invite it in your own Discord server.

-Otherwise, discussion about the development of the Blade Runner RPG system can be [found in discussions](/../../discussions).

 ### Table of contents